modmoto/DesignPatternKatas/BehaviouralPatterns/Visitor/README.md

  - Games (has Title, PublisherName, AmmountOfMinimumPlayers, AmmountOfMaximumPlayers, PrizePerItem)

 ### Sprint 2
+Implement a checkout cart that can traverse through the elements and summ up the prizes.

+### Sprint 3
 The three classes will have a html representation to show it in the browser (just return some html string that kind of fits a html structure)

-### Sprint 3
+### Sprint 4
 The three classes will have a pdf representation to print invoices.
 Just return a combination of the strings as byte array

-### Sprint 4
-Implement a way to realize a 20% prize off for all classes

 ### Sprint 5
+Implement a way to calculate the total price of items with a 20% prize off for all classes, except the Book class.

+### Sprint 6
-Implement a way to realize a buy two get one for free for all classes, except the movie class.
+Implement a way to calculate the total price of items in a "buy two get one for free" scenario.
+Do this for all classes, except the movie class.

 ## The Problem